Non-fixation for Biased Activated Random Walks: A sufficient condition for non-fixation

+In order to show that the distribution of $M_U$ under $\PP_{[U]}$ is dominated by that under $\PP$, we use an intermediate step which is related to the particle-wise construction.
+Namely, the distribution of $M_U$ under $\PP$ can be well approximated by a process that starts from $\eta_0 \cdot \I_{V}$ for big enough $V \subseteq \Z^d$.
+Let $\PP_{V}$ denote the law of such process.

-Note that, under $\PP_{[U]}$, $M_U$ can be defined using either particle-wise or site-wise viewpoints: $M_U$ is the total number of particles outside $U$ after stabilization.
-However, such is not the case under $\PP_U$, for it is not possible to distinguish particles that (in the particle-wise viewpoint) re-entered $U$, and possibly re-exited, from the particles in passive state that the former did activate after re-entry.
-In order to use the monotonicity properties of the site-wise definition, the proof uses an intermediate construction, which is a two-color site-wise construction, where particles particles which started at $U$ and have not yet exited $U$ are colored blue.
-This way one can distinguish those particles from the others (and use them to define $M_U$) but not from each other.
+Remark that, under $\PP_{[U]}$, that is, the dynamics where particles freeze outsize $U$, the unlabeled process is sufficient to determine the variable $M_U$, since the latter is simply the total number of particles found outside $U$ after stabilization.
+Therefore, the distribution of $M_U$ under $\PP_{[U]}$ can be studied using either the particle-wise or site-wise construction.
+However, this is not the case under $\PP$ or $\PP_{V}$ for any $V \supset U$.
+Indeed, in the unlabeled system, it is not possible to distinguish the particles that have exited and re-entered $U$ from the particles that have met them after their re-entrance.
+In order to use the monotonicity properties in the spirit of the site-wise representation, the proof uses a two-color site-wise construction.
+In this construction, particles which started in $U$ and have not yet exited $U$ are colored blue, and all other particles are colored red.
+There are two stacks of instructions at each site, one for each color.
+This way one can distinguish the particles which have not yet exited $U$ from those who have, and use this distinction to define $M_U$ without giving a different label to each particle.